Navigation: » No topics above this level«

 Bizagi supports integration with an Identity provider featuring federation services.

-This way, in Bizagi you may rely on Single Sign-On capabilities and entrust the authentication to your corporate Identity provider (i.e Active Directory Federation Services).
+This way, in Bizagi you may rely on Single Sign-On capabilities and entrust the authentication to your corporate Identity provider.

 When using Federated authentication, outstanding benefits for your organization are:

-1. Presenting a single and unified login screen to your end users, when these access any application of your corporate domain (avoiding multiple login screens of different applications).
+1. Presenting a single and unified login screen to your end users, when these access any corporate application (avoiding multiple login screens of different applications).

-Similarly, end users will need to remember a single login account and its password (avoiding multiple login accounts and multiple corresponding passwords).
+Similarly, end users will need to remember a unique login account and its password (avoiding multiple login accounts and multiple corresponding passwords).